moderndeveloper-students/mastering-github-students-project/git-branch.md

   git branch -vv
   ```

-See below that "john-testing-branch' is tracking the "master" branch, and the "master" branch is tracking the "origin."
+See below that "john-testing-branch" and the "master" branches are now both tracking the origin.
+This means that both branches can now push and pull commits to and from the origin repository (usually found on Github).

   ```
 * john-testing-branch                  97cc9a8 [master/john-testing-branch]